mohit56779/miniproject_1_cmput291/README.md

 # miniproject_1_cmput291

 MOHIT COMMENTS FOR COLLABORATION -
+Note: Things to remember while writing the executes for sqlite - (1) use tuples to pass the vars in the execute method for sql injection attacks (2) use 'COLLATE NOCASE' for case insensitivity after every matching performed e.g -

+c.execute('''SELECT * FROM persons WHERE fname = ?
+COLLATE NOCASE AND lname = ?
+COLLATE NOCASE; ''',(father_fname,father_lname))

 Hi guys, Just putting some info here so you guys can work with the methods I wrote easily -